fly-lang/fly/llvm/docs/MergeFunctions.rst

 During comparison, we exit once we find the difference, but here we might have to scan the whole function body every time (note, it could be slower).
-Like in "total-ordering", we will track every number and flag, but instead of comparison, we should get the numbers sequence and then create the hash number.
+Like in "total-ordering", we will track every number and flag, but instead of comparison, we should getValue the numbers sequence and then create the hash number.
 So, once again, *total-ordering* could be considered as a milestone for even faster (in theory) random-access approach.